 The Unfunded Mandates Information and Transparency Act

-OUR POSITION: CSS opposes the bill and urges members of Congress to vote against it.
+OUR POSITION: CSS opposes the bill and urges lawmakers to vote against it.

 The bill would require agencies to perform retrospective analyses at the request of any chairman or ranking member of any House or Senate committee.
 Agencies could be forced to perform dozens, if not hundreds, of unnecessary retrospective reviews for rules that have been on the books for decades – diverting staff and resources from developing critical new safety standards.